dullroar/ten-steps-to-linux-survival/Step05.md

 ^D
 ```

-So in the above I typed in "This shows reading from stdin" and hit `Enter` (which send a linefeed
+In the above I typed in "This shows reading from stdin" and hit `Enter` (which send a linefeed
 and hence marks the "end of the line") and `cat` echoed that line to *stdout*.
 Then I typed "and
 writing to stdout." and hit `Enter` and that line was echoed to *stdout* as well.
 Finally I hit
 `Ctrl-D`, which ended the process.